enso-org/dataframes/scripts/README.md

   * Python 3 with numpy package installed under a path stored in `PythonDir` environment variable.
 * hand-made resources:
   * archive with build-time dependencies (import libraries, headers, binaries), currently assumed at: `https://s3-us-west-2.amazonaws.com/packages-luna/dataframes/libs-dev-v140.7z`
+    * it contains .props file (property sheet) — this file will be included by MSBuild script.
+It is required that this sheet provides all the build-time dependencies of C++ parts of Dataframes
   * archive with package skeleton (i. e. package sans Dataframes library itself), currently assumed at: `https://s3-us-west-2.amazonaws.com/packages-luna/dataframes/windows-package-base.7z`
+    * this archive will be a skeleton for `Dataframes\native_libs\windows` directory in the redistributable package

 ## Output
 In the current working directory: